CathyGuang/Timesheet-System/README.md

 * Volunteers and Staff who record their hours can optionally send email updates to coordinators

+* Volunteers and Staff now have a "Submit another shift" button to streamline the process of entering hours

 ### Version 1.2
   *More features and bug fixes*